-In contrast to interdisciplinary work where people from different disciplines work together, the Media Lab is driven by antidisciplinary work.
-An antidisciplinary project isn't a sum of many disciplines but something entirely new-the word defies easy definition.
-But what it means to the Media Lab is someone or something that doesn't fit within a traditional academic discipline-a field of study with its own particular words, frameworks, and methods.
-Most academics are judged by how many times they have published in prestigious, peer-reviewed journals.
-This system often leads researchers to align their work to the dictates of peer review rather than risking the potential repercussions of an unconventional approach.
-Indeed, the current peer review system causes hyper-specialization where people in different fields have a very difficult time collaborating-or even communicating-with people in other fields.
+work.
+An antidisciplinary project isn't a sum of many disciplines but something entirely new-the word defines easy definition.
+But what it means to the Media Lab is someone or something that doesn't fit within a traditional academic discipline =94a field of study with its own particular words, frameworks, and methods.=Most academics are judged by how many times they have published in prestigious, peer-reviewed journals.
+This system often leads researchers to align their work to the dictates of peer review rather than risking the potential=repercussions of an unconventional approach.
+Indeed, the current peer review system causes hyper-specialization where people in different fields have=a very difficult time collaborating-or even communicating-=ith people in other fields.

-When Joi thinks about the "space" the Lab has created, he likes to imagine a huge piece of paper that represents "all science."
-The disciplines, such as chemistry, genetics or design are small black dots on this paper.
-The massive amounts of white space between the dots represent antidisciplinary space.
-Many people would like to play in this white space, but there is very little funding available, and it's even harder to get a tenured position without some sort of disciplinary anchor in one of the black dots.
+When I think about the "space" the Lab has created, he likes =o imagine a huge piece of paper that represents "all science. =80 The disciplines, such as "chemistry," "genetics" or "design" are small black dots on this paper= The massive amounts of white space between the dots represent antidisciplinary space.
+Many people would like to play in this white space, but there =s very little funding available, and it's even harder to get a tenured position without some sort of disciplinary anchor in one of the black =ots.

-Additionally, it appears increasingly difficult to tackle many of the interesting problems-as well as the "widened problems"-through a traditional disciplinary approach.
-Unraveling the complexities of the human body is the perfect example.
+Additionally, it appears increasingly difficult to tackle many of the interesting problems-as well as the "wicked problems"-through a traditional =isciplinary approach.
+Unraveling the complexities of the human body is the=perfect example.
 Our best chance for rapid breakthroughs should come through a collaborative "One Science."
-But instead, we seem unable to move beyond "many sciences"-a complex mosaic of so many different disciplines that often we don't recognize when we are looking at the same problem because our language is so different and our microscopes are set so differently.
+But instead, we seem unable to move beyond "many sciences"-a complex mosaic =f so many different disciplines that often we don't recognize when=we are looking at the same problem because our language is so different an= our microscopes are set so differently.